ResearchComputing/Documentation/docs/clusters/alpine.md

 Use the `sinfo` command to determine the features that are available on any node in the cluster.

-> :warning: Feature descriptions and finalized partitions names are still being added to Alpine nodes.
-Refer to the [description of features](#description-of-features) list below for current node features.
+> _**Feature descriptions and finalized partitions names are still being added to Alpine nodes.
+Refer to the [description of features](#description-of-features) list below for current node features.**_

 ```bash
 sinfo --format="%N | %f"